East Cliff Broadchurch Location

 Feel the 180 million year history!

-The Jurassic Coast is 95 miles of coastline on the south of England, stretching from Old Harry Rocks to Exmouth in Devon.
-Formed over 185 million years mainly known for its rock formations, stunning coastline and fossils.
+Experience The Jurassic Coast which is 95 miles of coastline on the south of England, stretching from Old Harry Rocks to Exmouth in Devon.
+Formed over 185 million years, known for its rock formations, stunning coastline, history and fossils.

 Corfe Castle & the Village of Corfe